Emredost/currentAI/docs/README.md

 - **app_usage_guide.md**: Guide to using the Streamlit web application
 - **developer_guide.md**: Guide for developers contributing to the project
 - **api_reference.md**: API reference for key modules and classes
+- **data_dictionary.md**: Comprehensive description of all datasets and their fields
+- **model_architecture.md**: Detailed explanation of model architectures and training procedures

 ## Documentation Structure